RegestaItalia/trm-docs/server/setup.md

 It acts as the secure bridge between the **SAP application server** and the **TRM client**.

-It exposes the APIs that allow TRM to import/export transports, and, as a consequence, it must be installed **only** on source and target systems, as its not required on any other system in the landscape.
+It exposes the APIs that allow TRM to import and export transports.
+Consequently, it must be installed **only** on source and target systems; it is not required on any other system in the landscape.

 ## First Installation

 The first installation must be performed using the [standalone installer](https://raw.githubusercontent.com/RegestaItalia/trm-server/refs/heads/main/ztrm_installer.prog.abap).

 The **standalone installer** is a self-contained ABAP report that allows the installation of **trm-server** and **trm-rest**.\
-The installer will import trm-server transports (and eventually trm-rest transports too, if necessary) into your system and automatically move its objects into the temporary package `$TRM` (which will also be generated).\
+The installer imports trm-server transports (and trm-rest transports, if necessary) into your system and automatically moves their objects into the temporary package `$TRM`, which it also creates.\
-The installer does not import the **/ATRM/** namespace, as trm-server and trm-rest are intended to be used as-is.
-If you need to modify its objects, consider [installing them via abapGit](#install-with-abapgit) instead.
+The installer does not import the **/ATRM/** namespace because trm-server and trm-rest are intended to be used as-is.
+If you need to modify their objects, consider [installing them via abapGit](#install-with-abapgit) instead.

-After the initial installation, it is recommended to install subsequent theit updates via TRM.
+After the initial installation, we recommend installing subsequent updates through TRM.

 1. Download the report source code from [here](https://raw.githubusercontent.com/RegestaItalia/trm-server/refs/heads/main/ztrm_installer.prog.abap)
 2. Open transaction `SE38` and create a new report called `ZTRM_INSTALLER`